Beyond the Black Box: Identifiable Interpretation and Control in Generative Models via Causal Minimality: Related Work

 \paragraph{Interpretability for generative models.} Despite the remarkable advancements of generative models, their internal mechanisms often remain opaque.
 This presents a significant challenge to understanding and control.
 Considerable research has focused on obtaining interpretable features to enable more controllable generation.
 Early efforts center on analyzing the latent space of generative adversarial networks, e.g., ~\citep{harkonen2020ganspace,voynov2020unsupervised,shen2020interfacegan}.
 Recently, sparse autoencoders (SAEs) have gained prominence for interpreting hidden representations, particularly in language models.
 These studies show that SAEs trained on transformer residual-stream activations can identify latent units corresponding to linguistically meaningful features \citep{cunningham2023sparse, huben2023sparse,gao2024scaling,mudide2025efficient,shi2025routesae}.
 These interpretability techniques have also been successfully extended to diffusion models. \citet{surkov2024unpacking} reveal interpretable features and specialization across diffusion model blocks.
 Other work trains SAEs with lightweight classifiers on diffusion model features~\citep{kim2024textit} or steers generation away from undesirable visual attributes~\citep{huang2025tide}.
+Our hierarchical approach is related to recent findings on the evolution of semantics during the diffusion process.
+It has been observed that high-level concepts, such as object shape and structure, tend to emerge in earlier, high-noise timesteps, while fine-grained, low-level details are synthesized in later, low-noise stages~\citep{patashnik2023localizing,tinaz2025emergence,mahajan2024prompting}.
+While these works provide valuable empirical validation of this phenomenon, our work offers a new perspective by framing these observations within a formal hierarchical, causal structure.
+We provide a theoretical foundation, rooted in causal minimality and selection models, to explain \emph{how} these concepts compose and, crucially, \emph{under what conditions} they can be provably identified.
+Our approach also relates to generative concept bottleneck models, which achieve interpretability by forcing predictions through a bottleneck layer of concepts~\citep{ismail2024concept,kulkarni2025interpretable}.
+While these methods provide powerful intervention capabilities by design, our work differs by focusing on the discovery of the innate hierarchical and causal concept structure in the data.
+We provide the theoretical conditions for identifying these concepts component-wise, allowing us to then use this discovered graph for fine-grained multi-level interventions.